MikeAvgeros/bay-leaf-jobs/README.md

     - As a User (Developer), I want to be able to contact the recruiter in case I have questions about a job or simply want to follow up on my progress.

-    - As a User (Recruiter), I want to easily create jobs and add role and company information that can help me find the best talent.
+    - As a User (Recruiter), I want to easily create jobs and add relevant information that can help me find the best talent.

-    - As a User (Recruiter), I want to be able to see who has applied to my job posts as well as if the applicants meet my client's criteria.
+    - As a User (Recruiter), I want to be able to see who has applied to my job posts as well as if the applicants meet my client's expectations.

     - As a User (Recruiter), I want to be able to update the job description as per my client's request or delete them if the position is no longer open.